pragunkk/EdgeNodeAggretator/README.md

   1. **Shared Memory (`<sys/shm.h>`):** I mapped a localized `SharedMemoryBlock` struct between my parent and child processes.
   2. **POSIX Semaphores (`<semaphore.h>`):** I wrote logic where the parent and child use `sem_wait()` and `sem_post()` on named semaphores (`/fedavg_sem_write`) to govern memory traffic perfectly.
   3. **Signals (`<signal.h>`):** My application relies heavily on asynchronous signaling `kill(evaluator_pid, SIGUSR1)` to instantly wake the sleeping evaluator only when new data requires processing!

+---

+## 🧗 Challenges Faced and Solutions

+### 1. Concurrency and Deadlocks in Fine-Grained Locking
+**Challenge:** When implementing fine-grained locking for the `global_weights` array, I initially faced issues with potential deadlocks and race conditions.
+Managing an array of mutexes (`chunk_locks`) meant that if multiple threads tried to acquire locks for overlapping chunks in a different order, the server could halt entirely.
+**Solution:** I solved this by ensuring a strict lock acquisition protocol.
+Locks are always acquired sequentially to prevent circular wait conditions.
+Additionally, I limited the lock scope to the absolute minimum required operations to reduce lock contention and maximize parallel performance.

+### 2. Complex Inter-Process Communication (IPC) Synchronization
+**Challenge:** Coordinating the main server process and the forked asynchronous evaluator process using Shared Memory, Semaphores, and Signals simultaneously was highly complex.
+Early implementations led to orphaned semaphores and memory leaks when the server crashed or exited unexpectedly.
+**Solution:** I implemented robust cleanup handlers using `atexit()` and signal trapping (`SIGINT`, `SIGTERM`) to ensure named semaphores and shared memory segments are safely unlinked and destroyed upon server termination.
+For signaling, I paired `SIGUSR1` with semaphore checks to ensure the evaluator safely sleeps and wakes up without losing evaluation triggers.

+### 3. Handling Network Protocol Data Over TCP
+**Challenge:** Sending structured C structs (`NetworkPayload`) over raw TCP sockets introduced challenges with fragmented packet deliveries.
+Because TCP is a stream protocol, `recv()` is not guaranteed to read the entire struct in a single call, which could lead to corrupted memory reads.
+**Solution:** I ensured that the data transmission uses explicitly sized fields, and the server strictly validates the incoming payload before processing.
+I also structured the socket reads and writes to confirm the exact byte counts expected for the `NetworkPayload` and array chunks.